astoreyai/beta-regression-pediatricface/README.md

   title   = {Beta Regression Framework for Modeling Bounded Biometric
-             Performance in Child Face Recognition: A Methodological Framework with Simulation-Based Validation}, author  = {Storey, Aaron W. and Imtiaz, Masudul H.}, journal = {IEEE Transactions on Biometrics, Behavior, and Identity Science}, year    = {2025}, note    = {Under review at Clarkson University for IEEE T-BIOM submission}
+             Performance in Child Face Recognition: A Methodological Framework with Simulation-Based Validation}, author  = {Storey, Aaron W. and Imtiaz, Masudul H. and Mondal, Sumona}, journal = {IEEE Transactions on Biometrics, Behavior, and Identity Science}, year    = {2025}, note    = {Under review at Clarkson University for IEEE T-BIOM submission}